gmc-code/PC-microbit-micropython/docs/radio/radio_firefly.rst

 -------------

 | This script essentially simulates a group of fireflies flashing in a random pattern, like you might see in nature.
-| Each micro:bit running this script acts like a firefly, flashing its LED display and occasionally causing other micro:bits in the same radio group to flash.
+| Each microbit running this script acts like a firefly, flashing its LED display and occasionally causing other microbits in the same radio group to flash.
 | The randomness of the delays and re-broadcasts helps to create a natural, organic flashing pattern.

 | ``flash = [Image().invert()*(i/9) for i in range(9, -1, -1)]`` creates a list of images that represent different stages of a firefly's flash.
-| `Image().invert()`: This creates an inverted image of the micro:bit's LED display.
+| `Image().invert()`: This creates an inverted image of the microbit's LED display.
 Image() produces an image with all 25 LEDS at 0 brightness.
 The `invert()` function inverts the brightness of the LEDs, so they are all at maximum brightness (9).
 | ``*(i/9)`` multiplies the inverted image by a fraction.
 When i is 9 it gives 1.
 When i is 0 it gives 0.
 | ``for i in range(9, -1, -1)``: This is a loop that generates the numbers 9 down to 0.
 For each number `i`, it creates an image with brightness `i/9`, so the first image is at full brightness (9/9 = 1), and the last image is completely off (0/9 = 0).
 | The resulting `flash` list is a sequence of 10 images that represent a firefly's flash fading out, from full brightness to off.
-| This list is used later in the script to display the flash animation on the micro:bit's LED display.
+| This list is used later in the script to display the flash animation on the microbit's LED display.
 | The ``display.show(flash, delay=100, wait=False)`` line in the script displays each image in the `flash` list in sequence, with a delay of 100 milliseconds between each image, creating the flashing effect.

 .. code-block:: python

-    # A micro:bit Firefly.
+    # A microbit Firefly.
     # By Nicholas H. Tollervey.
 Released to the public domain.
     from microbit import *
     import radio